devopsacademyau/academy/classes/05class/gh-actions/README.md

     <img src="assets/secrets.png">
 </p>

 With the secret created you can use it in your workflow.
-For example, your secret can be used as an Environment Variable on your step, like the example below:
+For example, your secret can be used as an Environment Variable or Inputs on your step, like the example below:

 ```yaml
 name: Build